needle-mirror/com.unity.xr.arfoundation/Documentation~/features/occlusion/shader-occlusion.md

 ---
 # AR Shader Occlusion component

-The [ARShaderOcclusion](xref:UnityEngine.XR.ARFoundation.ARShaderOcclusion) component exposes depth render texture information directly to global shader memory, instead of working through the [AR Camera Background component](xref:arfoundation-camera-components#ar-camera-background-component).
+The [ARShaderOcclusion](xref:UnityEngine.XR.ARFoundation.ARShaderOcclusion) component sets depth render texture information directly to global shader memory, instead of working through the [AR Camera Background component](xref:arfoundation-camera-components#ar-camera-background-component).
 With shader occlusion, you're able to customize occlusion functionality by writing your own shaders.
-You can use the occlusion and confidence maps to apply techniques such as custom edge smoothing, and visual effects.
+You can use the occlusion and confidence textures to apply techniques such as custom edge smoothing and visual effects.

-Shader occlusion enables occlusion on devices with a Head-mounted Display (HMD).
-The AR Shader Occlusion component will only function on [OpenXR platforms](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.13/manual/index.html#runtimes).
-The AR Shader Occlusion component may make available multiple depth render textures if stereo depth information is provided by the platform.

-The component subscribes to [AROcclusionManager.frameReceived](xref:UnityEngine.XR.ARFoundation.AROcclusionManager.frameReceived) to receive depth textures, then uses [Graphics.CopyTexture](xref:UnityEngine.Graphics.CopyTexture(UnityEngine.Texture,UnityEngine.Texture)) to copy the textures from the GPU to the CPU.
-Once it has done so, it calls [Shader.SetGlobalTexture](xref:UnityEngine.Shader.SetGlobalTexture(System.Int32,UnityEngine.Texture)) to store the textures as a global texture for use in shaders.
+The AR Shader Occlusion component subscribes to [AROcclusionManager.frameReceived](xref:UnityEngine.XR.ARFoundation.AROcclusionManager.frameReceived) to receive depth textures, then uses [Shader.SetGlobalTexture](xref:UnityEngine.Shader.SetGlobalTexture(System.Int32,UnityEngine.Texture)) to make occlusion textures globally available for use in shaders.

 ![AR Shader Occlusion component](../../images/ar-shader-occlusion.png)<br/>*AR Shader Occlusion component.*